 Skip to content

-This document primarily describes how to run this system on a Raspberry Pi with the official Raspberry Pi OS installed.
+This document mainly introduces how to run this system on a Raspberry Pi that has installed the official Raspberry Pi OS system.

 Always use the latest version of DataFlux Func for operations

-It is recommended to use a wired network connection during the operation process to connect to the Raspberry Pi
+It is recommended to use a wired network connection to the Raspberry Pi during operation

-This article is based on operations performed on the Raspberry Pi 4B 8GB version.
-The Raspberry Pi 3B is too weak to run.
+This guide is based on the Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run the system.

-Before installing DataFlux Func on the Raspberry Pi, some preparations are needed.
+Before installing DataFlux Func on the Raspberry Pi, some preparations are required.

-It is recommended to burn the SD card using a clean official image before installing DataFlux Func.
+It is recommended to burn a clean official image onto the SD card before installing DataFlux Func.

-When burning the SD card, you can choose:
+During the SD card burning process, you can choose:

-1. Use the official Raspberry Pi Imager tool to burn
+1. Use the official Raspberry Pi Imager tool for burning

-2. Directly download the official Raspberry Pi OS image and use third-party tools to burn
+2. Directly download the official Raspberry Pi OS image and use a third-party tool for burning

-After burning is complete, simply insert the SD card into the Raspberry Pi and power it on to boot.
+After burning is complete, insert the SD card into the Raspberry Pi and power it on to start.

-The official Raspberry Pi OS does not enable 64-bit mode for backward compatibility considerations.
-However, for products after the Raspberry Pi 3B, enabling 64-bit mode is supported.
+For backward compatibility, the official Raspberry Pi OS does not enable 64-bit mode by default.
+However, all models starting from the Raspberry Pi 3B support enabling 64-bit mode.

 Bash